NWChemEx/Chemist/docs/source/background/terminology.rst

    chemical system
       We use the term "chemical system" to refer to chemistry objects being simulated.
 A chemical system includes the set of atoms and the fields the atoms are embedded in.
+It's the model of the experiment.

    fragment
       A distinction applied to a set of nuclei, a molecule, or a